GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Why?
 One ideal 1 kW robot processing one token with one joule/second of energy for 3600 seconds.

-A token is a small, usable piece of digital information that can be processed by a robot or an AI's neural network.
+A token is a small, contextual piece of digital information that can be processed by a robot's or an AI's neural network.

 Hence: